sodaru/mui-extended/docs/form/index.md

 - `value` - set the value from context to input
 - `onChange` - set the value from input to context. to invoke `onFieldChange` on context
 - `onBlur` - to invoke `onFieldBlur` on context
+- `label` - to set the label of the input, generated from _name_ if not provided
 - `error` - set the state of the input to error
 - `helperText` - set the error message in the helperText of the input
 - `disabled` - disable the input when form is validating ot submitting